-Find the best place to take the call
+1. Find the best place to take the call

 Make sure you have a quiet place to take the interview call where you will not be disturbed.

-If you are at work make sure you can talk freely.
-Avoid taking the call where there is too much background noise
+- If you are at work make sure you can talk freely.

-Get rid of all distractions
+2. Get rid of all distractions

 If you have a scheduled time for your telephone interview make sure all distractions are dealt with beforehand.

-If you receive the call unexpectedly, ask the interviewer for a moment to organize yourself and get rid of all distractions.
+- If you receive the call unexpectedly, ask the interviewer for a moment to organize yourself and get rid of all distractions.

-Try to reschedule if the phone interview comes at an awkward time
+3. Try to reschedule if the phone interview comes at an awkward time

 - Tell the interviewer you are unable to give the call the attention it deserves and suggest a couple of possible times that you can call back.

-Have all the necessary information ready
+4. Have all the necessary information ready

 This is one of the most important phone interview tips.
 When you take the call, have in front of you:

 - Make a few notes about how you will answer these questions.
 The one advantage of an interview over the phone is that you can easily refer to your preparation notes!

-Use your company research to prepare a list of questions to ask during your interview.
+- Use your company research to prepare a list of questions to ask during your interview.
 Have 4 or 5 good, meaningful questions ready.

-Communication techniques for phone interviews
+7. Communication tips for phone interviews

 - However you should do what feels most comfortable and natural, keeping in mind you will want to refer to your notes and perhaps make notes too.

-If you do the interview sitting down make sure your posture is upright and attentive and not slumped down in your chair.
+- If you do the interview sitting down make sure your posture is upright and attentive and not slumped down in your chair.

-Walking around while talking can cause breathlessness and takes away from the authority of your voice.
+- Walking around while talking can cause breathlessness and takes away from the authority of your voice.

-Dress for the part
+8. Dress for the part

 This may sound like one of the strangest phone interview tips!

 automatically act and sound more serious and business-like during the

 - You don't have to put on a suit, just change your

 Use the interviewer's title and last name, Mrs Smith, unless they specifically ask you to call them by their first name.

 - However keep a glass of water handy so you can just wet your mouth and throat if they become dry.

-If you smile while you talk it will project a positive tone to the listener.
-Sound energetic and interested.
+- If you smile while you talk it will project a positive tone to the listener.